nashville-software-school/client-side-mastery/book-3-debugging/chapters/DD_DEBUGGING.md

 1. A list of cities where his service is provided.
 1. A list of dog walkers that are currently working for him.
 1. A list of pets that are currently being given walks by his employees.
+1. A full list of current assignments.

+Unfortunately, the overseas developer had an unfortunate noodle-related accident, and the only version that DeShawn has is filled with bugs.
+Your job is to fix the bugs.

 Here's what the output of the application should look like.